What is a Tax Credit Scholarship Program?

 While you will not be able to claim a federal tax deduction, a donor will be able to realize a reduced tax liability.
-Please click here to see an example of how participating in the Tax Credit Scholarship Program can benefit you.
-Of course, we recommend that you consult your tax attorney or tax consultant.
+We recommend that you consult your tax attorney or tax consultant.

 Is there program cap?
 If so, what is it?

 Yes, there is a cap.
 It is $75 million per year.